anthfuller/F7-LAS/docs/f7-las-implementation-guide/Appendices/d-reference-pattern.md

-# Appendix D — Reference Architectures
+# Appendix D — Reference Patterns

-This appendix provides vendor-neutral, security-centric architectural patterns that implement the F7-LAS model in real systems.
+This appendix provides vendor-neutral, security-centric reference patterns that implement the F7-LAS model in real systems.
 Each pattern is aligned with the seven layers, the supplemental supply-chain layer, and the multi-agent governance model.

 These are reference designs, not prescriptive requirements.

-## D.1 Reference Architecture: Coordinator–Investigator–Remediator (CIR Model)
+## D.1 Reference Patterns: Coordinator–Investigator–Remediator (CIR Model)

-This is the most common multi-agent architecture for cybersecurity and operational automation.
+This is the most common multi-agent model for cybersecurity and operational automation.

 ### D.1.1 Overview